erkanerol/erkanerol.github.io/content/post/debugging-k8s-services.md

 <img src="/img/k8s-services/Level1.png" title="Level1"/>

 `kubectl` starts a process which binds `localhost:8080`.
-It listens that port and establishes a connection to API Server, which forwards the requests to `service-back`.
+It listens that port and establishes a connection to api-server, which forwards the requests to `service-back`.

 <br><br>